<?xml version="1.0" encoding="UTF-8"?>

 <li>Educate local stakeholders that modern site readiness now includes power readiness as a top priority.</li>

-</ol><p>Special Guest: Timothy Comeford.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">If your property data is scattered or out of date, you're losing projects.
+</ol><p>Special Guest: Timothy Comeford.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">Sitehunt is industrial site selection software for economic developers.

-Schedule a demo today!</a></li></ul><p>Links:</p><ul><li><a title="Market Update: The Growing Demand for Data Centers" rel="nofollow" href="https://www.blsstrategies.com/insights-press/market-update-the-growing-demand-for-data-centers">Market Update: The Growing Demand for Data Centers</a></li><li><a title="Tim Comerford | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/tim-comerford-453a6710/">Tim Comerford | LinkedIn</a></li><li><a title="Biggins Lacy Shapiro &amp; Co." rel="nofollow" href="https://www.blsstrategies.com/">Biggins Lacy Shapiro &amp; Co.</a></li><li><a title="Timothy R. Comerford | BLS &amp; Co." rel="nofollow" href="https://www.blsstrategies.com/team/tim-comerford">Timothy R. Comerford | BLS &amp; Co.</a></li></ul>]]>
+Sitehunt automates industrial real estate research so you can respond to site selection inquiries in minutes instead of days.</a></li></ul><p>Links:</p><ul><li><a title="Market Update: The Growing Demand for Data Centers" rel="nofollow" href="https://www.blsstrategies.com/insights-press/market-update-the-growing-demand-for-data-centers">Market Update: The Growing Demand for Data Centers</a></li><li><a title="Tim Comerford | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/tim-comerford-453a6710/">Tim Comerford | LinkedIn</a></li><li><a title="Biggins Lacy Shapiro &amp; Co." rel="nofollow" href="https://www.blsstrategies.com/">Biggins Lacy Shapiro &amp; Co.</a></li><li><a title="Timothy R. Comerford | BLS &amp; Co." rel="nofollow" href="https://www.blsstrategies.com/team/tim-comerford">Timothy R. Comerford | BLS &amp; Co.</a></li></ul>]]>

 </itunes:summary>